Home Resources Accelerators

 Abu Dhabi, UAE

-NYU Abu Dhabi-based; partnership with Department of Health Abu Dhabi for healthcare life-sciences startups
+NYU Abu Dhabi-based; partnership with Department of Health Abu Dhabi.

 Hospital · Department of Health